The Encyclopedia of American Songs and Musicals

 12 "Remember my forgotten man” is performed by Joan Blondell and Etta Moten.
 This number shot in a style reminiscent of German expressionism is a tribute to the heroes of World War I struck since the beginning of the crisis by poverty and oblivion.
 The lyrics, the music and Joan Blondell's performance itself are undoubtedly the srongest moment in the movie.

-The story is directly inspired by the current events with for theme the ingratitude displayed by the authorities towards the veterans of the Bonus Army.
+The story is directly inspired by the current events against the backdrop of ingratitude displayed by the authorities towards the veterans of the Bonus Army.
 It first recalls a sad episode of the previous year during which their camp near the White House had unfairly been repressed by the army.
 Joan Blondell plays a girl of the street who, telling her own story, remembers the fate of this "forgotten man" torn away to go to war and that she lost forever.
 "Do not forget him," she said, "or you forget me.”

 Her words are echoed by Etta Moten whose powerful voice raises the emotion of a notch before the last part which constitutes a vibrant moment of dramatic intensity.
 The popular jubilation which accompanies the parade of the soldiers and the sequences showing the bruises of the war and the loneliness of unemployment already keep the viewer in turmoil when the final and the return of Joan Blondell singing in the middle of the choir of veterans is deeply moving.
 Busby Berkeley who had been sent to Europe during the war handled the scene with a grand bareness, reducing sets to minima to favor the characters, their humanity and their despair.